magnussolution/magnusbilling7/wiki/en/modules/rateCallshop/rateCallshop.rst

 Destination
 """""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _rateCallshop-buyrate:

-Sell
+Sell price
-""""
+""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _rateCallshop-minimo:

-Minimum purchase
+Buy price initblock
-""""""""""""""""
+"""""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _rateCallshop-block:

-Buy increment
+Buy price increment
-"""""""""""""
+"""""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _rateCallshop-minimal_time_charge:

-Minimal time to charge
+Minimum time to charge
 """"""""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.